mtalexan/fleek-config/README.md

 9. Edit the `flake.nix`, copy-paste and edit one of the blocks that supply the config for a username and hostname, setting your `$(hostname)` and `$(id -u)`.
 10. Copy then edit one of the `hosts/` config files, naming the new one `$(hostname)_$(id -u).nix`
-11. Edit the newly created `hosts/` file to configure SSH key locations, desired tools, etc
+11. Edit the newly created `hosts/` file to configure SSH key locations, desired tools, etc. Don't forget to set the GPU driver version to match your actual system's NVIDIA driver version!
 12. Stage all files, especially the new ones, so they can be found by the `nix build`
 13. (A) Manually run the update, which will fail the first time because it doesn't see the decrypted files for some reason: `bin/fleek-apply --impure`
 14. Manually run the update (`--impure` is required to use the new files without committing them yet): `bin/fleek-apply --impure`